 “That which you write regarding vaccinations, in this country it is customary to vaccinate all the children.
 Nonetheless, prior to doing so, the manufacturer of the vaccine and its ingredients should be verified that it has been tested and successfully administered.
 Being that you write that many people in your city vaccinate their children, you should not exclude yourself from doing so.”

 5. Urgent!
 I have already answered many people that since most people do it, one should do so as well:

 “Due to the urgent nature of your query regarding vaccinations, I am replying to your question before even the other most pressing letters.
 It is a wonder that you ask your question [regarding whether you should vaccinate] as many have already asked me this in Eretz Hakodesh and I have replied in the affirmative, that since close to all people vaccinate, and successfully [therefore, you too should do so].

 6. Vaccinate your child if it is done to majority of the children in his class:

-“In reply to your query regarding my opinion on vaccinations that are commonly given to young children, with regards to these matters the Talmudic dictum of “Al Tifrosh Min Hatzibur/Do not separate from the community” applies.
+“In reply to your query regarding my opinion on vaccinations that are currently given to young children, with regards to these matters the Talmudic dictum of “Al Tifrosh Min Hatzibur/Do not separate from the community” applies.
 Therefore, you should act according to that which is practiced by the majority of children who are in your children’s class.

 “To Nishei Ubenos Chabad.
-In response to your query regarding the Polio vaccine for children [and if the residents of Kfar Chabad should be vaccinated for it], it has already been administered in many countries, and in the USA close to everyone does so, and successfully, and therefore it is proper to do so.
+In response to your query regarding the Salk [Polio] vaccine for children [and if the residents of Kfar Chabad should be vaccinated for it], it has already been administered in many countries, and in the USA close to everyone does so, and successfully, and therefore it is proper to do so.
 Regarding the company brand that you should choose for the vaccine, this is dependent on quality and reliability, and one should choose the best one after doing the proper research.”